WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 		1. This is specifically for the "Malformed Pages" table which looks for pages with formatting problems.
 		2. **Dataview is not supported by Jekyll**

+Once you have finished making changes, you can push the changes back up into GitHub for review and publication.

 ## Frontmatter
 The following frontmatter should be included in all documents: